Skip to main content

 Agile Software Verification (M) Secure Application Development (M)

-Data Science and Machine Learning 1 (M) Bias in Computational Systems (E)
+Data Science and Machine Learning 1 (M) Data Science and Machine Learning 2 (M)

 Case Studies in Data Science (E)